sameh-farouk/rstgrep/README.md

 ### from a release binary

-you can downlaod the latest release from [here](https://github.com/sameh-farouk/rstgrep/releases)
+you can downlaod the latest release from [here](https://github.com/sameh-farouk/rstgrep/releases) which built and tested on ubuntu 20.04

 or build it yourself from source code